Summer Ayurveda: Your Complete Pitta Season Survival Guide

 Pitta Types in Summer

 You feel this season most intensely.
-Your natural internal fire meets external heat, creating a double challenge.
+Your natural internal fire meets the external heat.
+A double challenge.

-- Use coconut oil liberally — in cooking, on skin, and in hair
+- Use coconut oil liberally.
+In cooking, on skin, in hair.

-- Wear loose, breathable clothing in white, blue, and green
+- Wear loose, breathable clothing in white, blue, green

-- Schedule your most demanding work for morning hours
+- Schedule your most demanding work for the morning hours

 - Practice Sheetali pranayama and cooling meditation daily